chivstyle/comxd/README.md

 ## xterm

 - most of charsets
-- Ignore a lost of sequences
+- Ignore a lot of sequences

 # Summary